Akan Mashu National Park: Getting there and around

 Because public transportation is infrequent and inconvenient, a rental car is recommended for accessing and exploring Akan Mashu National Park.
 By car, the park can be reached within 1-2 hours from Kushiro, Abashiri or Bihoro.
 Car rental outlets are available at the airports, in Kushiro and in Abashiri.

 Akan Bus runs a few buses per day between Kushiro and Lake Akan in the park's western portion year round, as well as a few infrequent bus lines around Kawayu, Lake Mashu and Lake Kussharo.
-Regular bus service between the park's western and eastern portions is offered only during some weeks in summer and autumn.
+Regular bus service between the park's western and eastern portions is not offered.
 Akan Bus also operates sightseeing bus tours.

-Bus service improves slightly during some weeks in winter (January 28 to March 5, 2023) and summer (no increase of buses in summer 2022) when additional, infrequent bus services for tourists are operated around Lake Mashu and Lake Kussharo.
+Bus service improves slightly during some weeks in winter (January 27 to March 3, 2024) and summer (July 29 to September 3, 2023) when additional, infrequent bus services for tourists are operated around Lake Mashu and Lake Kussharo.
+During these periods, a 2-day passport is available for the buses for 2000 yen, and a 3-day pass for 3000 yen.

 The JR Senmo Line, which connects Kushiro and Abashiri, traverses the eastern portion of Akan Mashu National Park, stopping at Kawayu Onsen Station along the way.
 It takes around two hours to reach Kawayu from either Kushiro or Abashiri by local train, and there are about five trains per day.